-Question 18 asks if you have ever lost or abandoned your permanent residence.
+Question 18 asks whether you have ever lost or abandoned your U.S. permanent residence.
 You should check “no,” even if you have never been issued a green card.
 This question is of significance if you derived U.S. citizenship because your parent naturalized when you were a child green card holder.
 If you lost or abandoned your permanent residence because you lived abroad for a long period of time when your parent naturalized, you may not be eligible to file Form N-600.
 Contact an immigration attorney who can best advise you on how to proceed.

 Questions 19 and 20 pertain to adopted children.
 In some instances, you may be required to be “readopted” into the United States in order to claim U.S. citizenship.
 If this applies to you, you will need to attach evidence related to your adoption.
 For further information on the laws affecting adopted children, please see Acquisition or Derivation of Citizenship for Adopted Children.

 Questions 21 through 23 discuss your parents’ marital status.
 If your parents were not married when you were born, you may not acquire or derive U.S. citizenship from your father if he never took steps to “legitimate” you before you reached a certain age.
 Legitimation rules depend on the laws of your country, but usually involve such steps as as marrying your mother, paying child support, or adding his name to your birth certificate.
 If you were born out-of-wedlock and your father is a U.S. citizen, you will need to provide documentation to prove that he legitimated you.
 Question 23 asks if you were in the legal and physical custody of the U.S. citizen parent.
 You must answer “yes” to successfully derive citizenship from your U.S. citizen parent.